Average 401(k) Balance by Age and Generation: The Complete Data

 | 15 years | $617,600 |

-These figures are dramatically higher than the overall averages because they represent the compounding effect of consistent contributions over time.
+These numbers are way above the overall averages because they show what happens when someone actually sticks with it.
 A 15-year continuous saver has an average balance of $617,600, more than four times the overall average.
 This is the single most important takeaway from the data: time in the market and contribution consistency matter far more than timing or picking the right investments.

 The Compound Interest Calculator can help you model how your current savings rate will compound over different time horizons.